NabhanshuDash/TaxEazy/README.md

 - 🌍 **Location-based Matching:** Find clients and chartered accountants nearby using geolocation.
 TaxEaze leverages location-based matching algorithms to facilitate local partnerships and collaborations.

-With TaxEaze, tax management and auditing have never been easier.
+With TaxEazy, tax management and auditing have never been easier.
 Join our platform today and experience the convenience of simplified tax management firsthand!

 ## Contributors: